Copyright David Barrow 2020

 Irish Writer and Book Blogger

-"Perspectives wrapped in stories that challenge your perception about life, and how you see others."
+"Perspectives wrapped in stories that challenge your belief system, and how you see others."

 About fantastical places and other stuff